mphasize/sails-generate-ember-blueprints/README.md

 Now you should be up and running and your Ember Data app should be able to talk to your Sails backend.

+### Troubleshooting

+If the generator exits with
+`error: Something else already exists at ... ` you can try running it with the ` --force` option (at your own risk!)

 ### Ember RESTAdapter

 If you're using [Ember CLI](//ember-cli.com), you only need to setup the RESTAdapter as the application adapter.